guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 ### Simulation status

 The preliminary molecular dynamic simulations are currently ongoing.
-The analyses and results presented here correspond to partial trajectories (29 ns) obtained from a planned 200 ns production run.
+The analyses and results presented correspond to partial trajectories (29 ns) obtained from a planned 200 ns production run.
+Salvinorin A structure was obtained from Automated Topology Builder (ATB) and Repository.
+KOR structure was retrieved from Protein Data Bank (PBD ID 6B73).
-The KOR–SalA complex was obtained on AutoDock Vina, and simulation was performed on GROMACS.
+The KOR–SalA complex was obtained using AutoDock Vina, and the molecular dynamics simulation was performed with GROMACS.